Lathe26/AD9106_AWG/README.md

     - Description: set voltage amplitude for a channel (i.e., the "Power" setting)
     - Example: `AMP311000` sets CH3 to an amplitude of 11000
 - `STE` + channel + value
-    - Description: set channel to sawtooth up, down, or triangle (i.e., the "S" setting)
+    - Description: set channel to sawtooth up, down, triangle, or nop (i.e., the "S" setting) using values 0 - 3, respectively.
     - Example: `STE12` sets CH1 to sawtooth waveform 2
 - `SAW` + channel + value
-    - Description: sets the sawtooth or triangle period for a channel (i.e., the "SAWC" setting)
+    - Description: sets the sawtooth or triangle period for a channel (i.e., the "SAWC" setting).
+Valid values are 0 - 63
     - Example: `SAW232` sets CH2 to a value of 32
 - `SRAM` + value
-    - Description: sets SRAM data
+    - Description: sets SRAM to one of the predefined waveforms of 0 - 2
-    - Example: `SRAM` "sets the RAM to 1" (documentation appears incomplete)
+    - Example: `SRAM1` sets the SRAM to waveform 1
 - `STA` + channel + value
     - Description: sets a channel's SRAM starting address (i.e., the "SA" setting)
     - Example: `STA40000` sets channel CH4 to 0x0000 starting address